jrstrunk/portfolio/pages/more-friendly-use.md

 )
 ```

-Adding a clause to handle the error added three lines to a previously one line statement!
-This is a high cost, and not one users will want to pay unless they really think the error has a high chance of occurring.
-This leads to many unhandled errors, which leads to a more frustrating debugging experience, which leads to fatigue with the language as a whole.
+Adding a clause to handle the error added three lines to a previously one-line statement!
+The drastic difference in line count is a high cost that users will not want to pay unless they really believe the error has a high likelihood of occurring.
+The result is numerous unhandled errors, leading to a more frustrating debugging experience, which in turn contributes to fatigue with the language as a whole.

-Now lets compare ignoring versus handling an error with `use-case`
+Now, let's compare ignoring versus handling an error with `use-case`

 ```gleam
 // Ignoring the error case